 Rain Jackets and Pants

 Rain gear is one of the most important clothing items for hiking.
 It keeps the rain at bay and as discussed above is a key layer to keep you warm.
-For a super in-depth article check out my recent post on the Best Hiking Jackets in 2019.
+For a super in-depth article check out my recent post on the Best Hiking Rain Jackets in 2020.